t0123456789/mp/README.md

 # Changing the artwork

 All the files are in the 'img' folder.
-You can edit in whatever edit tool and save the original in any format or size, then export to smaller jpg or png (if alpha channel is needed).
+You can edit and save the original in any format or size, then export to jpg or png (if alpha channel is needed).
+Gimp is a good image editing tool for this (install from https://www.gimp.org/downloads/)
-I got test images from Google image search, photos from my mobile and screenshot Snipping Tool in Windows.
-I edited image files using Gimp (can be installed from https://www.gimp.org/downloads/) Do a quick test first just incase...

-# Changing menu and quiz data:
+# Changing menu, quiz and items data:

-The initial questions and answers are in the file called data.js
+The initial questions and answers are in the file called data.js.
+(Later addition quizzes are generated in code.)
+The items are also listed in this file, search for the object called 'mpdata.items'.
+The pet face images, names and card colours are set in the object called 'mpdata.pet'.

+Notepad++ is a good text editor for viewing and editing files which contain code & html tags (install from https://notepad-plus-plus.org)

-# Works on many devices, Play with less environmental impact
+# Works on many devices, using existing devices rather than upgrading has much less environmental impact

 This game aims to support many old devices and  browser versions, offline play for unreliable internet connections and simple open source code.
 Work is in progress, including this readme file... but the idea is to support using some older legacy devices, saving them from the landfill and saving you the money and carbon footprint of upgrading.

-To play your own local version, just download a copy and open the index.html in your browser.

-Its also possible to edit your copy to create and share your own modified game version with others,  to make your own quizzes and change the look of pets and items.
-More details below.

 It should work on any current web browsers on desktop, laptop, tablet/mobile/other devices, and is being developed to avoid known issues with older draft and legacy standards and unsupported features.
 Many old devices such as PCs are not legacy ones if the web browser software can be updated to a current version.
 In this case the game should work fine.